-The table below show a simple comparison of average salmon and trout densities on the Gwyrfai catchment since 2016 when we first started fishing the site.
-NB - no survey was carried out in 2017 due to high flows, covid restrictions cancelled all surveys in 2020.
+The table below shows a simple comparison of average salmon and trout densities on the Gwyrfai catchment since 2016 when we first started fishing the site.
+NB - no survey was carried out in 2017 or 2024 due to high flows, covid restrictions cancelled all surveys in 2020.
 NA stands for not applicable.